 Conspiracy theories started going around that Ruby Ridge was a test to see how everyday people would react to hostage situations.
 That the whole thing was one large social experiment.

-The invasion of the Branch Davidian compound in 1993, and the murder of innocent children by the Bureau of Alcohol, Tobacco and Firearms (BATF) is another example.
+The murder of innocent children by the Bureau of Alcohol, Tobacco and Firearms (BATF) is another example.
 The invasion was supposed to be for weapons that had been illegally converted to fully automatic.
 But that was later changed to child abuse.
 During the trials that followed the raid, no such weapons were ever produced.
 Nobody at the BATF has ever been put on trial for the murder of innocent children.
 To certain grassroots organizations, the raid on the Branch Davidians was an example of an out of control government.

 The BATF raid on Mount Carmel and Ruby Ridge were some of the reasons why Timothy James McVeigh bombed the Alfred P. Murrah Building in Oklahoma City on April 19, 1995.